richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 When you erase a user, the action deletes the following user data:

-- Who the person is following, connections to conversations and articles they're following, and connections to their followers
+- Who the person follows, connections to followed conversations and articles, and connections to their followers

 - Bookmarks, language preferences, notification settings, and account activity